nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.

 Examples:
-* `grade 1 ra1/17 mt/55` add to the grades for the 1st student: 17 marks for RA1, 55 marks for midterms.
+* `grade 1 ra1/17 mt/55` add to the grades for the 1st student in your student list: 17 marks for RA1 and 55 marks for midterms.

 ### Setting mastery check result for a student : `mc`